The Hot Rock (film): Critical

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and wrote that it "is a long way from being the perfect caper movie but, bless it, has two or three scenes good enough for any caper movie ever made.
 If you're a pushover for caper movies, like I am, that will be enough."
 Roger Greenspun of The New York Times stated that "if The Hot Rock is never quite good enough, it is always pretty good—and inventive, and attentive to reasonable detail."
 Charles Champlin of the Los Angeles Times called it "a lightly amusing caper film.
 It is dominated by its splendid gallery of performances rather than by its style, ingenuity or suspense, all of which are unexceptional."
 Variety described it as a "good caper film" that "emerges as an offbeat crime feature with broad audience potential."
 Gary Arnold of The Washington Post thought that Redford gave what "seems more like a frozen, impassive performance than the ironically funny and affecting one it's supposed to be."
 Arnold also found the script "dangerously underwritten.
 Once again Goldman has his tongue in his cheek, as he did in Butch Cassidy, but he isn't moving it around with equal zest and confidence."
 Nigel Andrews of The Monthly Film Bulletin stated "Within the limits of an increasingly familiar genre, How to Steal a Diamond springs a number of enjoyable surprises.
 Although the early scenes threaten another conveyor-belt variation on the 'perfect robbery' film, How to Steal a Diamond has the entertaining difference that the criminals' plans go wrong on three occasions before they finally make off with the loot."

-As of June 2021, the film holds a rating of 78% on Rotten Tomatoes, based on 23 reviews.
+As of November 2025, the film holds a rating of 83% on Rotten Tomatoes, based on 23 reviews with the consensus: "Smart direction and an outstanding ensemble cast help enliven The Hot Rocks relatively standard plot, making this heist caper worthy of stealing your time."